giampaolo/psutil/docs/about.rst

 ---------

-Next to the title of every documentation page there's a *Copy page* button, which copies the page's reStructuredText source to your clipboard.
+Next to the title of every documentation page there's a *Copy page* button, which copies the page's RsT source to your clipboard.
 Handy for for pasting a whole page into an LLM.

 .. image:: /_static/images/about/copypage.png
    :alt: Copy page button